Sahastata wesolowskae: Description

 Sahastata wesolowskae is generally a medium to large spider, but examples vary greatly in size.
 The male has a total length that ranges between 3.32 and 5.98 mm while the female is larger between 8.17 and 15.3 mm long.
+The spider has a rounded forward section, or cephalothorax, and, behind that, a abdomen.

-The male is generally yellowish cream in color.
-The carapace, that is between 1.67 and 3.08 mm long and typically a 2.53 mm wide, is darker towards the eye field and has an indistinct V-shaped pattern towards the middle.
-The abdomen is typically 3.73 mm long and 1.87 mm wide.
+The male is generally yellowish cream.
+Its carapace, the hard upper side of its cephalothorax, that is between 1.67 and 3.08 mm long and typically 2.53 mm wide, is darker around the spider's eyes and has an indistinct brown V-shaped pattern towards the middle.
+The rear of the underside of its cephalothorax, or sternum, has white markings.
+Its chelicerae have a small front tooth.

+Its abdomen is typically 3.73 mm long and 1.87 mm wide.
 It is elongated, brown and hairy.
 The legs are brown and yellow.
-The chelicerae has a small front tooth.
-The palpal bulb has a femur that is about twice as long as the carapace and a cymbium twice as long as the palpal bulb.
-The embolus is long with a slightly bent end.
+It has distinctive copulatory organs.
+Its palpal bulb has a femur that is about twice as long as the carapace and a cymbium twice as long as its palpal bulb.
+Its embolus is long with a slightly bent end.

-The female is generally light brown.
-The carapace, which has a clearer brown V-shaped pattern, is typically 3.36 mm long and 2.56 mm wide.
-The abdomen has a typical length of 4.94 mm long and 3.13 mm wide.
-The abdomen is larger and more rounded than the male, and has a pattern reminiscent of a river delta.
-The legs are generally brown with yellow ends.
-The endogyne has spermathecae that have an area shaped like a boomerang, surrounded by a long portion that has a membrane.
+The female of the species is generally light brown and very different morphologically compared to the male.
+Its carapace, which has a clearer brown V-shaped pattern, is typically 3.36 mm long and 2.56 mm wide.
+Its abdomen is larger and more spherical than the male, and has a pattern reminiscent of a river delta.
+It has a typical length of 4.94 mm and a width of 3.13 mm.
+Its legs are generally brown with yellow ends.
+Its endogyne has spermathecae that have an area shaped like a boomerang, surrounded by a long portion that has a membrane.

 The spider can be distinguished from other spiders in the genus by its copulatory organs.
 The spider is similar to the related Sahastata nigra.
 The male differs in having a longer and more sinuous embolus that has distinctive ridges.
-The species can also be distinguished from Sahastata sinuspersica by the shape of the embolus.
+The species can also be distinguished from Sahastata sinuspersica by the way that its palpal bulb gently tapers at the end.
 The structure of the epigyne differentiates the female from the other species.
+Compared to Sahastata sabaea, the spider has a more rounded and shorter glandular portion and a larger base to its spermathecae.